rrubylyn-mijan/Circos-Plot-for-Wheat-Genomic-Data/README.md

 # 7. High Confidence Gene Density
 ### Assuming you already have wheat.high.gff3,
-### this command formatted for downstream visualization in tools such as Circos.:
+### this command is formatted for downstream visualization in tools such as Circos.:

 ```bash
 ## 1. Extract Gene Coordinates